... LIVE

 ⚠️

 Dealer “out-the-door price” vs TT&L: When a Texas dealer quotes you an out-the-door price, it should include all TT&L fees.
-If they break it out separately, add TT&L yourself using this calculator before agreeing.
 Some dealerships also add documentation fees ($100 to $200) and other dealer fees that are NOT included in standard TT&L. Ask for the complete itemized out-the-door price in writing before signing anything.
+Any non-state-mandated fee is negotiable.

 What People Get Wrong About Texas TT&L

 You agree on $16,000 with a seller.
 You budget $1,000 for tax.
-You get to the county tax office and find the SPV is $19,500 — your tax bill is $1,218.75 instead.
-Always look up the SPV before finalizing any private party purchase.
-The Texas DMV SPV lookup is free at txdmv.gov and takes 30 seconds.
+You get to the county tax office and the SPV is $19,500 — your tax bill is $1,218.75.
+Always look up the SPV at txdmv.gov before finalizing any private party purchase.
+It’s free and takes 30 seconds.
+If the SPV is significantly higher than the agreed price, negotiate accordingly or factor the difference into your offer.

-Private party buyers consistently miss the 30-day transfer deadline because they assume the process will take longer to organize.
+Private party buyers consistently miss the 30-day transfer deadline because they assume the process will take longer.
 It doesn’t.
-The county tax office visit takes 15 to 20 minutes with all your documents ready.
+The county tax office visit takes 15 to 20 minutes with all documents ready.
 Go the week you buy.
-Waiting results in a $25 penalty and technically makes you a non-registered owner of a vehicle you’re already driving.
+Waiting results in a $25 penalty and makes you a non-registered owner of a vehicle you’re already driving.

 Frequently Asked Questions

-6.25% on the higher of the actual purchase price or the Standard Presumptive Value (SPV).
-For new dealer purchases, tax is on the sale price.
-For private party used cars, the SPV rule may push the taxable amount above what you actually paid.
-Trade-ins reduce the taxable amount on dealer purchases only.
+6.25% on the higher of actual purchase price or Standard Presumptive Value (SPV).
+New dealer purchases are taxed on sale price.
+Private party used cars use the SPV rule — you pay tax on whichever value is higher.
+Trade-ins reduce taxable amount on dealer purchases only.

 The SPV is a wholesale value set by Texas DMV at 80% of regional dealer transaction prices for that vehicle.
 On private party sales, you pay 6.25% on the higher of your actual price or the SPV.
-You can challenge the SPV with a certified appraisal (Form 14-128) within 30 days if you believe it’s too high.
-Look up SPV free at txdmv.gov before finalizing any private sale.
+You can challenge with a certified appraisal (Form 14-128) within 30 days if you believe it’s too high.
+Always look up SPV free at txdmv.gov before finalizing any private sale.

 Texas eliminated mandatory safety inspections for non-commercial passenger vehicles on January 1, 2025 (House Bill 3297).
 The $7 inspection fee was replaced with an Inspection Program Replacement Fee of $16.75 for initial registration (2 years) or $7.50 for annual renewal.
 The 17 emissions counties still require biennial emissions testing.